Group Health Insurance: How are Dependents Handled in an Employer Provided Group Health Plan?

 Insurance is a way for us to ensure our loved ones are provided for in case of an unexpected illness, accident, injury or even death.
 For employers providing a group plan for their dedicated workers often come with many questions about continued coverage, eligibility, exceptions, exclusions and more.
 When it comes to covering dependent children, changes in the law recently extended coverage for kids up to twenty-six years of age.

 PPACA Pushed Policy Changes

 During the Obama administration, part of the PPACA (Patient Protection And Affordable Care Act – aka Obamacare) increased the age of minor dependents to remain covered under their parent’s plan through their college years.
-Perhaps meant to extend healthcare for youngsters getting a higher education, according to provisions under the law, dependents can remain on their parent’s policy even if they:
+Perhaps meant to extend healthcare for youngsters getting a higher education, according to provisions under the law

 - Don’t share a residence with their folks

 - Aren’t financially dependent on their parents for support

 - Weren’t claimed as dependents on their parent’s income tax return